 When Joseph's brothers returned home and told their father, Jacob, that Joseph was still alive, he was very happy.
-(No study notes for this frame)

 Even though Jacob was an old man, he moved to Egypt with all of his family, and they all lived there.
 Before Jacob died, he blessed each of his sons.